 TGbk editor make the following changes to REVme D7.0 P.1294 L.53-58 clause 9.4.2.166 FTM Parameters element

-For secure EDMG ranging, the Secure RTT Measurement subfield is set to 1 by an ISTA to request a
+For secure EDMG ranging, the Secure RTT Measurement/TPE Update Capable subfield is set to 1 by an ISTA to request a

 secure RTT measurement exchange between an ISTA and an RSTA; see 11.21.6.3.3 (Negotiation for TB

 and non-TB ranging measurement exchange).
-The Secure RTT Measurement subfield is set to 1 by an
+The Secure RTT Measurement/TPE Update Capable subfield is set to 1 by an

 RSTA to acknowledge a secure RTT measurement exchange, and to 0 otherwise.
-In cases other than secure
+For EDCA based ranging of non-EDMG STAs, the Secure RTT Measurement/TPE Update Capable subfield is set to 1 by an ISTA to request an RSTA to include one or more Transmit Power Envelope element in the EDCA based measurement exchange between an ISTA and an RSTA , and to 0 otherwise.

-EDMG ranging, the Secure RTT Measurement subfield is reserved., TGbk editor make the following changes to REVme D7.0 P.1554 L.512-40 clause 9.4.2.300 Ranging Parameters element
+TGbk editor make the following changes to REVme D7.0 P.1554 L.512-40 clause 9.4.2.300 Ranging Parameters element